GregUtas/robust-services-core/shared/README.md

 # Build files

-The Visual Studio 2017 file _RSC Common.props_ specifies
+The Visual Studio file _RSC Common.props_ specifies options that are used in all Windows builds: Debug/Release and 32-bit/64-bit.

-options that are used in all Windows builds: Debug/Release and 32-bit/64-bit.
+The Visual Studio file _analysis.ruleset_ specifies the code analysis warnings that RSC uses.